mehmetalitan/mehmetalitan/README.md

-- 👋 Hi, I am squeakysquirrel
+- 👋 Hi, I am Ali

 - 👀 I’m interested in coding in(GNU) C, C++
 - 🌱 I’m currently learning Assembly coding as well as arithmetic algorithms on ALU's or embedded systems.